INDUS-Corporation/prime-test-fwk/README.md

 Please refer wiki pages for more details about this framework.

 # License
-<a href="http://www.gnu.org/licenses/lgpl-3.0.en.html">GNU LESSER GENERAL PUBLIC LICENSE, version-3</a>
+<a href="http://www.gnu.org/licenses/lgpl-3.0.en.html" target="_blank">GNU LESSER GENERAL PUBLIC LICENSE, version 3</a>